Primary

 Also targets: Glutes, Hamstrings

-Want Heel Elevated Squat in your program?
+See where Heel Elevated Squat fits in your weekly plan

 Place weight plates or a wedge under your heels.